yext/search-core/docs/answers-core.result.index.md

 ## Result.index property

-The index of the result among the other results in the search
+The index of the result among the other results in the search.

 <b>Signature:</b>